the-fascinator-contrib/plugin-sso-rapidaaf/README.md

         }
     },

 Please note that this plugin is not dependent on the Internal Roles plugin.
-Whichever plugin you may select, you will need to configure it to assign a default role whenever user does not have one assigned.
+Whichever plugin you select, you will need to configure it to assign a default role whenever an AAF user does not have one assigned.

 That's it folks!